Simulator Functions

 of writing persistent generators, since the interface is largely identical.
 The only

-differences are to include EVAL_SIM_TAG
+differences are to pass EVAL_SIM_TAG

 when instantiating a PersistentSupport

-class instance, and to return FINISHED_PERSISTENT_SIM_TAG
+class instance and to return FINISHED_PERSISTENT_SIM_TAG

 when the simulator